Kazan city, Russia (Qazan)

 Expert's answer:

-If you are going to visit Kazan city there are some international flights available connecting Kazan city (Kazan international airport) with Istanbul (Turkey), Frankfurt (Germany).
-It is safe enough because a lot of people of Kazan city and Tatarstan republic are Muslims.
-And of course the risks are much lower if you don't go for a walk in the evening/night times in the suburbs of the city.
+If you are going to visit Kazan, there are several international flights available connecting Kazan (Kazan international airport) with Istanbul (Turkey), Frankfurt (Germany).
+It is safe enough because a lot of people in Kazan and Tatarstan are Muslims.
+Of course the risks are much lower if you don't walk alone in the evening/night time, especially not in the center of the city.

 nyla asks: How big is the port of Kazan and can it handle large oil tankers?